-Where to Get the Forms
+Where to Get the Petition Form

 Minnesota Tax Court Form 7 (Regular Division or Small Claims Division) along with instructions can be obtained from:

-||www.taxcourt.state.mn.us - Click on "Forms", choose MN Tax Court Form 7 - Property Tax Appeals Information Sheet
+||Minnesota Tax Court website - Click on "Forms", choose MN Tax Court Form 7 - Property Tax Appeals Information Sheet

-||Hennepin County Government Center, District Court, 2nd floor, Public Service Level, Civil Intake counter
+||Visit Hennepin County Government Center, District Court, Civil Intake counter

-||Regular Division - A decision by the MN Tax Court in a Property Tax Petition brought through Regular Division is appealable to the MN Supreme Court.
+||Regular Division - The advantage of the Regular Division is that a decision by the Minnesota Tax Court in a Property Tax Petition brought through that division is appealable to the Minnesota Supreme Court.

 ||Small Claims Division - The Small Claims Division is a low cost way to appeal property tax issues.
 To file a Small Claims Division petition, you must meet one of these conditions:

 ||The issue is a denial of a current year application for the homestead classification for the taxpayer's property;